rranelli/mimipass/README.md

 Mimipass is just a simple frontend to `gpg-agent` optimized to deal with passwords.
 Every meaningful configuration must be done at the `gpg-agent` level.

+In order to use it, you must set the two following environment variables:
+`MIMIPASS_HOME` and `MIMIPASS_RECIPIENT` which correspond to the directory to put encrypted password files and the name of the recipient for the `gpg`'s public key to be used.

 Make sure you have `gpg-agent` installed and configured at your machine.
 A good introduction to `gpg` is available [here](http://www.ianatkinson.net/computing/gnupg.htm)